 MBA Application Essays: Diversity essays are an important aspect of application essays for business schools.
-They are intended to know the candidate's surroundings, values, beliefs which are not possible through other essays.
+These MBA essays are framed with an intention to know the candidate's surroundings, values, beliefs which are not possible through other essays.
 The common questions in this group are:

 1. How will you contribute to the diversity of the University/School?